Pritchard was born in 1948, started composing at the age of

 the piano trio Res being specially composed for the

-occasion, and repeated at the Wien Modern festival.
+occasion, and repeated in Viena at the Wien Modern festival.

 was Pritchard's 70th birthday year, an occasion marked

 extensively in Germany.
-The new orchestral piece Forest was premiered in
+A new orchestral piece, Forest, was premiered in

 Weimar by the Jenaer Philharmonie under Markus Frank, having